-Students are required to have taken the qualifying exam no later than the end of the third year of enrollment as a graduate student in ECE.
-If a student does not pass the qualifying exam by the end of their third year in the program, s/he may be placed under academic probation.
+Students are required to have taken the qualifying exam no later than the end of the fourth year of enrollment as a graduate student in ECE.
+If a student does not pass the qualifying exam by the end of their fourth year in the program, s/he may be placed under academic probation.

 Reserve a room as soon as possible can but no later than two weeks before the exam.
 Refer to the Room Reservation box on the Ph.D.
 Milestones and Procedures page.

 This is not a problem.
 Only a tentative title is required at this time.

 Yes, the raise is effective the month following the date of the qualifying exam.
 Notify your PI (the faculty member who pays you) and also the appropriate personnel staff member who can then verify the exam date with the ECE Graduate Student Office.